 “Let me go get it.”
 My eyes narrowed and I proceeded to shut the door in her face, leaning against the cold wood to take a deep breath before I exploded into her face and ruined by whole fake identity as someone else.

 With slow and heavy footsteps, I got back into my room and found my stash of cash hidden underneath the mattress.

 With an exasperated sigh, I went back to the front and opened the door, quickly handing her the money before I could snatch it back and close the door in her face again.

 As if she knew my intentions, Lou had swiftly put the money into her bra before I could even take it back, almost like a squirrel stuffing nuts into its mouth to keep anyone else from getting to it.

 I was tempted to ask her for a receipt so that I could write it off on my taxes or as proof that my ‘debt’ has been paid but had to refrain.

 Since she was the only one who picked up and helped me, I’ll just let it go.

 “I’m Auntie Lou.
 What’s your name, sweetie?”
-She tried to start conversation now with a wide smile on her face, smug that she had managed to swindle five hundred bucks out of me.
+She tried to start a conversation now with a wide smile on her face, smug that she had managed to swindle money out of me.

 Which I don’t.